eltonokada/disbursements/README.md

   These 2 services are in app/services

   Models:

   Merchant
   Order
   Disbursement

+  A creation of a disbursement item would be considered, but for now, only disbursement is enough, as we have methods in order that handle the fee calculation.
+  A thing to be considered if needed.
 ## Improvements and decisions

   We should analyze the way that the application is getting merchant orders, sometimes, using raw SQL queries might be faster, i understand that is not the most elegant solution, but in some cases might be necessary.
 So, this is a possible improvement.
 My suggestion is to do tests with more data, so we can measure how fast queries can be.